 WWI has partnered with several global Film, Media & Technology giants to set up 5 Technology & Innovation Labs on campus:

 - The Sony Media Technology Center – 2010

 - The YouTube Space and The YouTube Educator Lab – 2015

 - The Foxconn Media Lab – 2016

 - The WWI Jio VR Lab – 2018

 WWI is a contributor & advisor to both the Media & Entertainment Skills Council (Skills Ministry) & TISS-SVE (Human Resource Development Ministry).

 In June 2014, Whistling Woods was recognised as a ‘Great Place to Study’ by Skilltree Knowledge Consortium and was award as such by the UK House of Commons.

 WWI has been rated as one of the Ten Best Film Schools in the world, in the July 2014, August 2013 and July 2010 issues of ‘The Hollywood Reporter’.

-In 2010, WWI was accepted as a full member of CILECT (Centre International de Liaison des Ecoles de Cinéma et de Télévision) – a global association of film schools, which lays very high standards on admitting members (of the 3000+ film schools in the world, CILECT has accepted only 160 schools as members).
+In 2010, WWI was accepted as a full member of CILECT (Centre International de Liaison des Ecoles de Cinéma et de Télévision) – a global association of film schools, which lays very high standards on admitting members (of the 1400+ film schools in the world, CILECT has only 170 members).